47degrees/sbt-embedded-cassandra/README.md

 > embeddedCassandraStart
 ```

-## Customize
+## Customization

-* `embeddedCassandraWorkingDirectorySetting: File`: Output directory for Cassandra.
+* `embeddedCassandraWorkingDirectorySetting: File`: Output directory for Cassandra. `target/Cassandra` by default.

-* `embeddedCassandraPropertiesSetting: Map[String, String]`: Properties to replace in the template.
+* `embeddedCassandraPropertiesSetting: Map[String, String]`: Properties to replace in the `cassandra.yml` template.
 Internally, the plugin will add a new property to the map named `workingDirectory` with the value of the previous setting.

 * `embeddedCassandraConfigFileSetting: Option[File]`: Defines a custom template config file, `None` by default.
 When this setting is `None` it will use the following [template from the resources](core/src/main/resources/basic-cassandra-conf.yml)